 - Place your box grater on a thin kitchen towel and shred the squash.
 Sprinkle with sea salt and set aside for 10 minutes.

 - In a large bowl whisk together the eggs, almond flour, and herbs.

 - Fold the towel around the squash and squeeze out as much of the liquid as possible.
 Place the squash in the bowl with the almond flour mixture and use your hands to combine.

 - Grease the waffle iron to the manufacturers specifications and preheat to medium.
-Place a heaping ½ cup of the squash mixture into the center of the waffle iron.
-Use the back of a measuring cup or spoon the gently spread and press the mixture into the iron.
+Place a heaping ½ cup of the batter into the center of the waffle iron.
+Use the back of a measuring cup or spoon to gently spread and press the mixture into the iron.

 - Close the lid and allow to cook for 7 to 10 minutes.
 The waffle will be a lovely golden brown color and cooked all the way through when done.

-- Use a spatula to gently lift the waffle off the iron.
-Repeat with the rest of the mixture.
-Serve warm.
+- Use a rubber spatula to gently lift the waffle off the iron.
+Repeat with the remaining batter and serve warm with your choice of toppings.